-- SMN1 sequencing and/or deletion/duplication analysis (81329, 81336, 81401, 81405, 0236U) to establish or confirm a diagnosis of spinal muscular atrophy is considered medically necessary when: - A. The member/enrollee has a positive newborn screen for SMA, OR - B. The member/enrollee has any of the following: - 1.
+- I. SMN1 sequencing and/or deletion/duplication analysis (0236U, 81329, 81336 81405) to establish or confirm a diagnosis of spinal muscular atrophy (SMA) is considered medically necessary when: - A. The member/enrollee has a positive newborn screen for SMA, OR - B. The member/enrollee has any of the following: - 1.
 History of motor difficulties, especially with loss of skills, OR - 2.
-Proximal to distal muscle weakness, OR - 3.
+Muscle weakness, especially proximal muscles, OR - 3.
 Hypotonia, OR - 4.
 Areflexia/hyporeflexia, OR - 5.
 Tongue fasciculations, OR - 6.
 Hand tremor, OR - 7.
 Recurrent lower respiratory tract infections or severe bronchiolitis in the first few months of life, OR - 8.
-Evidence of motor unit disease on electromyogram. - II.
-SMN1 sequencing and/or deletion/duplication analysis (81329, 81336, 81401, 81405, 0236U) to establish or confirm a diagnosis of spinal muscular atrophy is considered investigational for all other indications.
+Evidence of motor unit disease on electromyogram. - SMN1 sequencing and/or deletion/duplication analysis (0236U, 81329, 81336, 81405) to establish or confirm a diagnosis of spinal muscular atrophy (SMA) is considered investigational for all other indications.